-Your state application must indicate you are applying for Senior Psychologist, Specialist position 065-923-9287-025.
-To apply for this position, a State Application (STD 678) must be submitted to the contact person listed.
-In the “Explanations” section of the STD 678, you must indicate your appointment eligibility (list, transfer, permissive reinstatement to a different classification, etc.).
-All types of appointments will be considered to fill this position and applicants must meet the minimum qualifications of the classification.
-To view the minimum qualifications for this position, please visit http://www.calhr.ca.gov/state-hr-professionals/Pages/job-descriptions.aspx and type in either the class code or title of the classification.
+Your state application must indicate you are applying for Senior Psychologist, Correctional Facility (Specialist) position number 065-924-9287-XXX in BAKERSFIELD.
+In the “Explanations” section of the STD 678, YOU MUST indicate your appointment eligibility (list, transfer, permissive reinstatement to a different classification, etc.).
+All types of appointments may be considered to fill this position and applicants must meet the minimum qualifications (MQs) of the classification (NOTE: Training & Development Assignment [T&D] candidates are not required to meet MQs).
+To view the minimum qualifications for this position, please visit here and type in either the class code or title of the classification.

-Under the general direction of the Regional Mental Health Director, Division of Correctional Health Care Services (DCHCS) Mental Health Program, California Department of Corrections and Rehabilitation (CDCR), the Senior Psychologist Specialist has the responsibility for providing direct assistance to institutions to include: Identification and removal of obstacles to providing mental health services; identification and monitoring of corrective action plans; mentoring of staff; participation in Quality Management processes; facilitation of and training on best practices; and involvement in monitoring duties associated with the Sustainable Self-Monitoring process.
+Under the general direction of the Regional Mental Health Administrator, Division of Health Care Services (DHCS) Mental Health Program, California Department of Corrections and Rehabilitation (CDCR), the Senior Psychologist Specialist has the responsibility for providing direct assistance to institutions to include: Identification and removal of obstacles to providing mental health services.
+Identification and monitoring of corrective action plans.
+Mentoring of staff and participation in Quality Management processes.
+Facilitation of and training on best practices and involvement in monitoring duties associated with the Sustainable Self-Monitoring process.
+Due to the demands of the workload, a 5-day work schedule, Monday through Friday is expected with some flexibility in work hours.
 Travel is required with this position.

-45% Assists the Regional Mental Health Director in ongoing monitoring of the Sustainable Self-Monitoring process, including quarterly on-site reviews of all respective institutions’ Enhanced Outpatient Programs (EOP) to specifically monitor and audit referral processes to the Department of Mental health (DMH) higher levels of care.
-This process will include, but is not limited to the following tasks: Attendance at EOP and Administrative Segregation Unit (ASU) Interdisciplinary Treatment Team (IDTT) appointments; assessing inmate/patients in these units via individual interviews in the housing units (“tier walks”); consulting with ancillary staff, i.e. custodial and nursing, regarding their input on sub-optimally functioning inmates; accompanying the Psychiatric Technician during rounds; meeting with inmate/patients identified through this process, and/or the Senior Supervisor to review level of care decisions; and review of Electronic Unit Health Records as necessary.
+45% Assists the Regional Mental Health Administrator in ongoing monitoring of the Sustainable Self-Monitoring process, including quarterly on-site reviews of all respective institutions’ Enhanced Outpatient Programs (EOP) to specifically monitor and audit referral processes to the Department of Mental health (DMH) higher levels of care.
+This process will include, but is not limited to the following tasks: Attendance at EOP and Administrative Segregation Unit (ASU) Interdisciplinary Treatment Team (IDTT) appointments.
+Assessing inmate/patients in these units via individual interviews in the housing units (“tier walks”).
+Consulting with ancillary staff, i.e. custodial and nursing, regarding their input on sub-optimally functioning inmates.
+Meeting with inmate/patients identified through this process, and/or the Senior Supervisor to review level of care decisions and review of Electronic Unit Health Records as necessary.
 Non-referral logs and Mental Health Subcommittee minutes for the preceding three month period, and progress notes for the preceding month, will additionally be reviewed as part of this process.
 A standardized report summary will be submitted at the completion of each monitoring visit and follow-up of any required corrective action will be done.

-30% Quality Assurance and Program Performance: The Regional Senior Psychologist Specialist will assist in ongoing program improvements at institutions to include involvement in all self monitoring and external monitoring findings and subsequent Corrective Action Plans; attendance at all external site review tours; monitoring of all program metrics; reviewing electronic Unit Healthcare Records (eUHR); routine touring of respective institutions; speaking with inmate/patients and ancillary staff regarding mental health treatment; and attendance at Interdisciplinary Treatment Team (IDTT) meetings, group therapy sessions and mental health Quality Management meetings.
+30% Quality Assurance and Program Performance: The Regional Senior Psychologist Specialist will assist in ongoing program improvements at institutions to include involvement in all self monitoring and external monitoring findings and subsequent Corrective Action Plans.
+Attendance at all external site review tours.
+Monitoring of all program metrics and reviewing electronic Unit Healthcare Records (eUHR).
+Routine touring of respective institutions.
+Speaking with inmate/patients and ancillary staff regarding mental health treatment.
+Attendance at Interdisciplinary Treatment Team (IDTT) meetings, group therapy sessions and mental health Quality Management meetings.
 The Regional Senior Psychologist Specialist will generate regular written reports on activities, issues, and progress in the institutions.

-20% The Regional Senior Psychologist Specialist will assist the Regional Mental Health Director by: providing educational and training seminars on clinical topics; providing oversight of training needs, as determined through auditing processes, for custodial and other non-mental health care staff on mental health issues; ensuring standardization and compliance with laws, rules, regulations, Mental Health Service Delivery System (MHSDS) program guidelines, Developmental Disability Program (DDP) guidelines, American Psychological Association (APA) ethical guidelines, and the Departmental Operations Manual (DOM) using knowledge of laws, rules, regulations, MHSDS program guidelines, DDP program guidelines, APA ethical guidelines, and the DOM.
+20% The Regional Senior Psychologist Specialist will assist the Regional Mental Health Administrator by: providing educational and training seminars on clinical topics.
+Providing oversight of training needs, as determined through auditing processes, for custodial and other non-mental health care staff on mental health issues.
+Ensuring standardization and compliance with laws, rules, regulations, Mental Health Service Delivery System (MHSDS) program guidelines, Developmental Disability Program (DDP) guidelines, American Psychological Association (APA) ethical guidelines, and the Departmental Operations Manual (DOM) using knowledge of laws, rules, regulations, MHSDS program guidelines, DDP program guidelines, APA ethical guidelines, and the DOM.

-All Methods of appointment may be considered.
-Applications will be screened and only the most competitive will be invited for an interview.
+Applications may be screened and only the most competitive candidates will be invited for an interview.

-This advertisement may be used for other vacancies that occur during this posting.
+This advertisement may be used for other vacancies that occur during the life of this recruitment.

 If you are not a current or former State employee, you must first take an examination to obtain list eligibility.
 This does not apply to Student Assistant vacancies.